ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 Getting the code
 ================

-QuadPlane support is in `ArduPilot master <https://github.com/diydrones/ardupilot>`__, in the ArduPlane directory.
-It is included in the 3.5.0beta series of releases.
-The normal instructions for building Plane apply.
+QuadPlane support is in APM:Plane releases from 3.5.0 onwards.
+The normal instructions for installing the Plane firmware apply.

-Prebuilt binaries for Pixhawk and other platforms are in the 'latest' or 'beta' releases of ArduPlane on http://firmware.diydrones.com

 Flight modes
 ============